melahn/helm-chartmap/README.md

 ![Architecture](./resource/documentation/architecture.png)

-A illustrated, there is a *Chartmap* component, implemented as a Java class, that reads in a Helm Chart from a Helm Chart source.
+A illustrated, there is a *ChartMap* component, implemented as a Java class, that reads in a Helm Chart from a Helm Chart source.
 It then relies on the use of the [helm template command](https://helm.sh/docs/helm/helm_template) to recursively generate a template representation of a Helm Chart and its dependencies.